-- Food: There are fortunately no limitations of the snacks you can carry with you.
-When kids travel, they tend to need a lot more snacks than usual as they dispense more energy.
+- Food: There are fortunately no limitations on the snacks you can carry with you.
+When kids travel, they tend to need a lot more snacks than usual as they expend more energy.
 Make sure you pack plenty of their favorite foods to keep their spirits high at all points.

 - Changing supplies: You’re more than welcome to carry all the supplies you need to change your baby mid-flight.
 In fact, it would be awfully uncomfortable for everyone on board if you didn’t carry all the necessary changing supplies, but the flight attendants may be able to help you in that scenario.

 A recent study showed that experiential gifts foster stronger social relationships than material gifts.
 Traveling is an experience that keeps on giving for the rest of a child’s life, because of the glorious memories they carry with them.

 Apart from building social relationships, traveling has a wide range of benefits on the mind of an infant.
 It’s seen that traveling at an early age tends to enhance the developmental milestones in a child’s life.